 You can't completely control every aspect of your health.
 At least three other factors-heredity, health care, and environment-play important roles in your well-being.
-After you quit smoking, for example, you may still be inhaling smoke from other people's cigarettes.
-Your resolve to eat better foods may suffer a setback when you can't find any healthy choices in vending machines.

 But you can make a difference-you can help create an environment around you that supports wellness for everyone.
 You can help support nonsmoking areas in public places.
 You can speak up in favor of more nutritious foods and better physical fitness facilities.
 You can include nonalcoholic drinks at your parties.
+You can vote for measures that improve access to health care for all people and support politicians who sponsor them.
+You can also work on larger environmental challenges: air and water pollution, traffic congestion, overcrowding and overpopulation, and many others.